saikpr/megadata-proposal/README.md

 # Credits:

 I would like to thank David Bujold, for patiently answering my queries about the project and reviewing my selection test.
 He was able to point me in the right direction and helped me by providing ideas and action plan.

-Thanks for bearing with my childish queries at times.
+David, Thanks for bearing with my childish queries at times.

 -----------------------------